Maghnie/docs/aedifion.io/security/README.md

 In most deployment scenarios, local networks with Internet access are placed behind a firewall that limits outgoing connections.
 In this firewall, the following ports need to be opened:

 * **22/TCP Secure Shell \(SSH\)**  Used only on-demand to establish a secure connection from the edge device to one of two dedicated servers for remote administration, e.g., to carry out software updates without manual interaction on location.
 SSH is the de-facto standard protocol for remote administration in cloud environments and used in millions of IT systems world wide.
 * **123/TCP - Network Time Protocol \(NTP\)**  NTP is a standard protocol for system time synchronization and establishes an outgoing connection to a pool of time servers.
 On request, the edge device can use customer-provided time servers, e.g., on the local network, for time synchronization.
 In this case, port 123/TCP may remain closed in the customer's firewall.
-Per default, the aedifion edge device uses Ubuntu's standard time servers.
+By default, the aedifion edge device uses Ubuntu's standard time servers.
 * **443/TCP Hypertext Transfer Protocol Secure \(HTTPS\)**
   * The edge device sends periodic heartbeats to two dedicated servers.
 Based on this feedback, aedifion monitors the accessibility, status, and functionality of its fleet of edge devices.
 All communication is carried over HTTPS \(HTTP over TLS\) which is the standard for secure communication on the Internet, e.g., used to secure online banking, mail accounts, and so forth.
 It is well understood by firewalls, intrusion detection, and deep packet inspection systems.
   * The edge device contacts the Ubuntu package repository to check for security updates every night.
 Available updates are automatically installed.
 All communication with the Ubuntu package repository is carried securely over HTTPS.